sam2829/Project1-Michael-Jordan/README.md

   - Gallery page - No errors or warnings found.
   - Vote Page - No errors or warnings found.
 - CSS
-  - No errors or warings were found.
+  - No errors or warnings were found.
 - Accessibility
   - I used Lighthouse within the Chrome Developer Tools to test for accessibility for each page.